broadinstitute/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 "WholeGenomeGermlineSingleSample.BamToGvcf.skip_reblocking": true
 ```

-The [Reblocking workflow](https://github.com/broadinstitute/warp/blob/master/pipelines/broad/dna_seq/germline/joint_genotyping/reblocking/ReblockGVCF.wdl) calls the GATK ReblockGVCF tool and uses the arguments:
+The [Reblocking task](https://github.com/broadinstitute/warp/blob/develop/tasks/broad/GermlineVariantDiscovery.wdl) uses the GATK ReblockGVCF tool with the arguments:

 ```WDL
 -do-qual-approx -floor-blocks -GQB 20 -GQB 30 -GQB 40
 ```
-The following summarizes how reblocking affects the WGS GVCF and downstream tools compared to the GVCF produced with HaplotypeCaller:
+The following summarizes how reblocking affects the WGS GVCF and downstream tools compared to the GVCF produced with the default HaplotypeCaller GQ bands:

 1. PLs are omitted for homozygous reference sites to save space– GQs are output for genotypes, PLs can be approximated as [0, GQ, 2\*GQ].

-2. GQ resolution for homozygous reference genotypes is reduced (i.e. homRef GQs will be underconfident) which may affect analyses like de novo calling where confident reference genotypes are important.
+2. GQ resolution for homozygous reference genotypes is reduced (i.e. homRef GQs will be underconfident) which may affect analyses like de novo calling where well-calibrated reference genotype qualities are important.

 3. Alleles that aren’t called in the sample genotype are dropped.
-Each variant should have no more than two alt alleles, with the majority having just one plus <NON_REF>.
+Each variant should have no more than two non-symbolic alt alleles, with the majority having just one plus <NON_REF>.

 4. New annotations enable merging data for filtering without using genotypes.
 For example:
     * RAW_GT_COUNT(S) for doing ExcessHet calculation from a sites-only file.